dmbarbour/glas/docs/GlasApps.md

 Stable forks enable a single transaction to model a concurrent transaction machine.
 Fork is is conveniently dynamic and reactive.
 For example, if we fork based on configuration data, any change to the configuration will rollback the fork and rebuild a new set.

-*Notes:* Unstable forks can still be used for non-deterministic operations.
-There may also be a quota on replication, above which forks are treated as unstable.
+*Note:* Unstable forks can still be used for non-deterministic operations.
+There may also be a quota limit on replication, above which forks are effectively unstable.

 ### Real-Time Systems